Sketch vs Figma for UI Designers 2026: An Honest, In-Depth Comparison

 Mobile App

 Sketch has a native iOS mirror app for previewing designs on device — useful, but limited to viewing.
-There's no meaningful mobile editing experience, which is fine because honestly nobody should be designing full screens on a phone anyway.
+There's no meaningful mobile editing experience, which is fine because honestly nobody should be designing full screens on their phone anyway.

 Edge: Figma, though neither tool is built for mobile-first designing.